2/22/2024

 Chairman, President, and Chief Executive Officer

-Well, I tell you, Matt, I'd appreciate if you'd be a little bit patient with us and let us execute through 24 before we start guiding to 25.
-But, you know, we would anticipate look at I'll go back to the underlying the underlying EPS growth.
-If you exclude the headwinds is good and solid.
-And as Tom went through, you have a few factors that will help then on top of that, such as palette and interest and so on and so forth.
+I tell you, Matt, I'd appreciate if you'd be a little bit patient with us and let us execute through 24 first before we start guiding to 25.
+But, you know, we would anticipate, look, I'll go back to the underlying.
+The underlying EPS growth, if you exclude the headwinds, is good and solid.
+And as Tom went through, you have a few factors that will help then on top of that, such as pellet and interest and so on and so forth.
 So we'll guide to 25 a little bit later in the year, Matt, if you don't mind.

 speaker